 Conclusion

 The choice between merino wool and polyester depends on your specific needs.
-If you are looking for comfort, breathability, odor resistance, and sustainability, merino wool is the best choice, ideal for high-quality technical and outdoor garments.
-On the other hand, if you need a durable, economical, and easy-to-maintain material, polyester can be a valid option.
-Consider the type of use and the climatic conditions before making a decision.
-Whatever your choice, remember that each material has its strengths and that the value of a garment also depends on how it is produced and cared for.
+If you seek comfort, breathability, odor resistance, and sustainability, merino wool is the best choice, ideal for high-quality technical and outdoor garments.
+If you need a durable, affordable, and easy-to-maintain material, polyester can be a valid option.
+Consider the type of use and climatic conditions before making a decision.
+Whatever your choice, remember that every material has its strengths and that the value of a garment also depends on how it is produced and cared for.